savq/melange-nvim/README.md

 Your favorite language probably has a tree-sitter grammar already available.
 See the [supported languages](https://github.com/nvim-treesitter/nvim-treesitter#supported-languages).

-Auto-generation of colors schemes for different terminal emulators is possible.
+It's possible to auto-generate colors schemes for different terminal emulators.
-Currently only [Alacritty](https://github.com/alacritty/alacritty) is available.
+Although, only [Alacritty](https://github.com/alacritty/alacritty) is currently available.
 If you want to add support for another terminal emulator, feel free to open a PR.

-Support status line plugins is also be welcome
-(The lush templates have some info on that).
+Support for status line plugins would also be welcome (the lush templates have some info on that).